Maker-Gitsune/Adapting-a-keyboard-to-use-Peg-by-Boardsource/README.md

         keyboard.go(hid_type=HIDModes.USB)

 # layout.json
 This is the last part.
-I once again started with the one for the [Boardsource 4x12](https://github.com/boardsource/pegBoards/tree/main/keyboards/Boardsource-4x12-blok).
+I once again started with the one for the [Boardsource 4x12](https://github.com/boardsource/pegBoards/tree/main/keyboards/Boardsource-4x12-blok) after some unsuccesful attempts.
 In a text editor, I first edited the features heading to reflect my keyboard; “bootSize” was set to 0 since I had a working boot.py and the “name” and “creator” fields were changed as follows:

     "features": {
             "perkey": false,